 The scheme of work promotes a variety of teaching strategies and encourages the use of multi-media resources, such as video, film, aerial photography, web sites and other interactive activities.
 The scheme has been designed around key questions and issues.
 Geographical skills are incorporated into each lesson.

-Investigations and enquiries are used for key assessments with the success criteria shared with pupils before they begin the work.
+Investigations and enquiries are used for some key assessments with the success criteria shared with pupils before they begin the work.
 Pupils are expected to develop independent learning skills over the KS3 course.

 At GCSE we currently follow the AQA specification.